ExtremeAddons/extreme_pbr_docs/docs/updates_log.rst

 - **Fixed - Asset Browser Creation Time (For Blender 4.x)**

-    Speeded up the process of creating the asset browser in Blender 4, in this version of Blender, it was very slow, this has been fixed
+    Speeder up the process of creating the asset browser in Blender 4, in this version of Blender, it was very slow, this has been fixed

 - **Fixed - Time to create the material**

-    The time to create the material via the Add-New button has been speeded up by about x4 times, as the reloading of the textures was unnecessarily attempted in the function of assigning the textures in the image nodes, now an exception has been put that prevents the reloading as it was useless
+    The time to create the material via the Add-New button has been speeder up by about x4 times, as the reloading of the textures was unnecessarily attempted in the function of assigning the textures in the image nodes, now an exception has been put that prevents the reloading as it was useless

 - **Bug Fix - Auto Re-Link Libraries Button**